sinha004/TalkSphere/README.md

 ## 8. **Conclusion**

 This system design outlines the architecture, technologies, and workflows involved in the frontend development of the real-time chat application.
 The use of modern libraries and frameworks ensures a high-performance, secure, and user-friendly chat experience.
-For any questions or contributions, feel free to submit issues or pull requests to the repository.
+For any questions or contributions, feel free to submit issues or pull requests to the repository..

 ---